cube-drone/tex_avery/vc_setting.md

 of the Unchipped.
 Venturing into such a place is an unknown to $NAME, and in their initial state they are surely to run afoul of nefarious deeds.

-> ### Unresponsives ###
->
-> Some brains, after being plugged into the Ancients' Network, refuse to connect
-> to the outside world.
-> They concoct elaborate fantasies inside their own shell and will not interact.
->
-> The policy for dealing with unresponsives differs from network to network, but
-> most of them are willing to keep the brains plugged in until their payments
-> are past due, at which point they are disconnected and discarded.
->
-> For the player, bending the universe too much in absurd directions will trigger
-> one of the 'you were an unresponsive the whole time' endings.

-Cut.

 Strong AI
 ---------